LITMUS-RT/www.litmus-rt.org/tutorial/manual.md

     Terminal 1:
     ===========
     mkfifo input
-    ./example_event < input
+    tail -f input | ./example_event

 Events can be triggered by redirecting `STDOUT` to the FIFO.
 However, due to the way named FIFOs work in Linux, we need a long-running process that keeps the FIFO open.
-Here we just call sleep for a long time and redirect its output to the named FIFO to keep it open.
+Here we just call `tail -f` on the FIFO and redirect its output to our sporadic real-time task.

     Terminal 2:
     ===========
-    sleep 1000 > input &
-    # The preceding command is needed to make sure
-    # the FIFO is not closed by the echo processes invoked below.
-    [1] 7009
     echo "hello" > input
     echo "world" > input
     echo "exit" > input

 It should be apparent that the example task running in the first terminal is indeed triggered by the events generated in the second terminal.
 By giving the task running in the first terminal a large period and a small budget (e.g., several seconds and one millisecond, respectively), the effects of budget enforcement and minimum inter-arrival-time separation can be easily observed by manually triggering many events with short inter-arrival times.

-## Skeleton Real-Time Tasks: `base_task` and `base_mt_task`
+## Skeleton Real-Time Tasks

-To provide an easy starting point for the development of custom real-time tasks, `liblitmus` comes with two example skeletons of periodic tasks that are known to compile and work.
+To provide an easy starting point for the development of custom real-time tasks, `liblitmus` comes with two example skeletons of periodic tasks that are known to compile and work, namely `base_task` and `base_mt_task`.

 The file `bin/base_task.c` contains an example sequential, single-threaded real-time task, which we recommend as a basis for developing real-time tasks using the `liblitmus` API.